 In Knockloughrim Primary School, we adhere to the three stages of the Code of Practice.
 These stages focus on the level of intensity of the special educational provision required for a child to make adequate progress commensurate with their abilities and improve their outcomes.
 Responsibility for pupils with SEN at each stage lies with the school, given the day-to-day role of the school in a pupil's teaching and learning, with increasing EA involvement when required.
-A summary of the three stages of special education provision is set out below:

-Stage 1 includes:
+A summary of the three stages of special education provision is set out below: Stage 1 includes:

-- School delivered special educational provision; - A PLP is required (currently IEP); - The majority of special educational needs will be met at this stage; - The responsibility lies with our school; - Reasonable adjustments and additional strategies and approaches are implemented, aimed at meeting, and addressing the child's SEN.
+- School delivered special educational provision; - A PLP is required (Currently/Was IEP); - The majority of special educational needs will be met at this stage; - The responsibility lies with the school; - Operates in mainstream schools and classes; and - Reasonable adjustments and additional strategies and approaches are implemented, aimed at meeting, and addressing the child's SEN.

-The PLP (currently IEP) contains the core information/evidence of our action to inform a request, if considered necessary, for access to EA SEN services at Stage 2.
+The PLP should contain the core information/evidence of the school action to inform a request, if considered necessary, for access to EA SEN services at Stage 2.
 The child will only move to Stage 2 once any external special educational provision is being implemented.